Tuning of altermagnetism by strain: Piezomagnetism due to relativistic effects

+Figures \ref{canting14}(b) and \ref{canting14}(c) show the total energy $E(\theta_c)$ and the odd part $\Delta E_b(\theta_c)$ of the band energy for MnTe and CrSb, respectively, calculated for positive and negative strain.
+The even part is nearly identical for $\varepsilon\gtrless0$ and is well fitted to an even quartic polynomial, reflecting the exchange contribution to the energy.
+The odd part is fitted reasonably well by a linear function with a slope whose sign changes along with that of the strain $\varepsilon$, clearly identifying $\Delta E_b(\theta_c)$ as the strain-induced DMI contribution.
+The absolute slopes for $\varepsilon\gtrless0$ differ by 9\% in MnTe and 19\% in CrSb, which may reflect either nonlinearity in strain or imperfect convergence.
+To find the equilibrium canting angle $\theta_{c0}$ and the corresponding piezomagnetic coefficient, we take the averaged slope for $\varepsilon\gtrless0$.
+This results in $\theta_{c0}=\SI{0.18}{\degree}$ for MnTe and \SI{0.027}{\degree} for CrSb for the chosen values of $\varepsilon$.
+The linear dependence of the magnetization on $\theta_c$ is taken directly from the first-principles calculation.

 Table~\ref{lambda14} lists the piezomagnetic coefficients.
 For FeF$_2$ the response is appreciable but experimental measurements are not available, to our knowledge.
-For CoF$_2$ we obtained a large value of 0.9 $\mu_B$/f.u., which is still about one order of magnitude smaller compared to the experimental value at $T/T_N\sim0.5$.
+For CoF$_2$ we obtained a sizeable value of 0.9 $\mu_B$/f.u., which is still about one order of magnitude smaller compared to the experimental value at $T/T_N\sim0.5$.
 As mentioned above, our results for CoF$_2$ should be considered unreliable, given the large disagreement with experiment for the $J_1$ parameter and the limitations of the DFT$+U$ approach.

-The predicted value $\Lambda_{21}= 0.50$ $\mu_B$/f.u. for CrSb is comparable to $\Lambda_{14}$ in FeF$_2$.
+The predicted value $\Lambda_{21}=0.06$ $\mu_B$/f.u. for CrSb is smaller, while $\Lambda_{31}=0.38$ $\mu_B$/f.u. for MnTe is similar to FeF$_2$.
+We note that MnTe already has a tiny magnetization along the $z$ axis at zero strain, on the order of \num{5e-5} $\mu_B$/f.u. \cite{Kluczyk2024}, thanks to a higher-order chiral biquadratic coupling \cite{Wasscher-thesis,McClarty2024,Gossamer}.
+This means that in-plane shear-strain-induced magnetization exceeds the zero-strain limit in MnTe already at $\varepsilon\sim\num[print-unity-mantissa=false]{1e-4}$.